 I am regularly surprised by the lack of conversational courage in professional circles these days.
 Not every conversation ends up with a great outcome.
-Sometimes you have to deliver disappointing information.
+Sometimes you must deliver disappointing information.
 You may even have to let someone go or fire them.
 You might have to tell a vendor you’ve decided to work with someone else.
 All of this is part of doing business.
 Every relationship hits a bump in the road eventually.
 The sooner you address it, the higher likelihood you will fix it or ensure it ends well.
-At minimum, never burn a bridge by treating someone badly.
-And, yes, silence and non-responsiveness is ill-treatment.
+At a minimum, never burn a bridge by treating someone badly.
+And, yes, silence and non-responsiveness are ill-treatment.

 I honestly believe that when I started my career way back in the late 1980s, bosses did a much better job of communicating bad news.
-Now, with LinkedIn, Slack, text and incessant emails, there is always the excuse that the information slipped through the cracks or the person in question was just too busy.
+Now, with LinkedIn, Slack, text, and incessant emails, there is always the excuse that the information slipped through the cracks or the person in question was just too busy.
 It also makes it much easier to hide from the consequences of cowardly behavior.
-In my experience the “busiest” person is often the least effective.
+In my experience, the “busiest” person is often the least effective.
 With so many options to communicate there is little excuse for not communicating.
 Have the conversation and move on.
 It really is that simple.
 It also helps if you put yourself in the other person’s shoes before delivering the message, so you get it right.

 Conversation avoidance is bad business etiquette.
-In a social climate where our stress is high and uncertainty is real, we have to be honest with each about the basic fundamental relational issues.
+In a social climate where our stress is high and uncertainty is real, we must be honest with each other about fundamental relational issues.
 Of course, no one likes to receive bad or disappointing news.
 However, it’s a part of life.
-Professionally ghosting someone who you actually agreed to meet with or speak with and then just leaving them hanging is not OK.
+Professionally ghosting someone who you agreed to meet with or speak with and then just leaving them hanging is not OK.
 What is okay is making a different decision or no decision at all, but then communicate it.
 Don’t leave the other person with false hope or force them to reach out multiple failed times with no success.
 One day the shoe will be on the other foot – remember that.

 I don’t know if it’s a lack of basic manners or just emotional discomfort or both.
 I certainly understand screening unsolicited emails or communication.
 If someone you don’t know reaches out to you and you didn’t ask for that, then it’s on them to follow up or accept your silence as an answer.
 On the contrary, if you reached out to that person or exchanged emails with someone about a mutual opportunity or engagement, then it is not OK to simply ignore their emails or not follow up.
-You can also respond to a business introduction by simply saying, “nice to meet you but it’s not a good time for me right now so I will have to politely decline.”
+You can also respond to a business introduction by simply saying, “nice to meet you but it’s not a suitable time for me right now so I will have to politely decline.”
 You’re never too busy to be professional and demonstrate good manners.
 And guess what, professional circles are small, and you will inevitably run into that person again.
-Why make things awkward that don’t have to be that way.
+Why make things awkward that don’t have to be that way?